-Based on the initial results obtained, further work will include extending the simulation models to enable:
+Based on the initial results obtained, further work may include extending the simulation models to enable:

-- Definition of different types of responding vehicles and establishing protocols for assignment of different types and numbers of responding units depending upon the type of incident. - Developing more extensive experiments to evaluate different scenarios e.g., impact of demand fluctuations on response capacity/times, comparison between assignment of responding units according to responsible district/region vs. geographically closest station(s). - Performing an analysis to simulate the expected resources by type of emergency, and include this feature to the incident engine tool.
+- Definition in the Response Simulation Model of different types of responding vehicles, and establishing protocols for assignment of different types/numbers of responding units depending upon the type of incident. - Developing more extensive experiments to evaluate different scenarios e.g., impact of resource demand fluctuations on response times/capacity, comparison between assignment of responding units according to responsible district/region vs. geographically closest station(s).